Gozkybrain/myBank-FinTech/README.md

-# Fintech Bank Application
+# Super Fintech Application Template

 ## Overview

 This project is a web-based project for a fintech bank, its will include different types of account eg; `savings`, `investments`, and `loans`.
-The whole process involved in a bank will be carried out here including transaction of funds, investments, etc.
+The whole process involved in a bank will be carried out here including `transaction of funds`, `investments`, `card application`, `loan application`, `escrow services` etc.

 ## Technologies Used